brlin-tw/manage-kwin-input-devices/README.md

    Replace the `/path/to/manage-kwin-input-devices-X.Y.Z/manage-kwin-input-devices`, the `_operation_mode_` and the `_arguments_` placeholder text to their respective values.
 Refer to [the manual page](manage-kwin-input-devices.1.md) for more information.

+   You may customize the utility's behaviors by setting environment variables.
+Refer to the following section for more information.

+### Environment variables that can customize the utility's behaviors

+The following environment variables can be set to customize the utility's behaviors:

+#### QDBUS

+The qdbus command to use.

+**Default value:** `qdbus`
+**Example value:** `qdbus6`

 ## Credits

 This project is based on [Amine Hassane](https://gist.github.com/Sporif)'s work: [Enable or disable input devices on KDE](https://gist.github.com/Sporif/0e52e4b0eaf071cfbf19f3381ba3d65a).